eigr/spawn/apps/spawn_sdk/README.md

 end
 ```

-In this example we are creating an actor in an Eager way ie it is a known actor at compile time.
-We can also create Lazy actors, that is, despite having its abstract behavior defined at compile time, a Lazy actor will only have a concrete instance when it is associated with an identifier/name at runtime.
+In this example we are creating an actor in an Named/Eager way ie it is a known actor at compile time.
+We can also create Unnamed Dyncamic/Lazy actors, that is, despite having its abstract behavior defined at compile time, a Lazy actor will only have a concrete instance when it is associated with an identifier/name at runtime.
 Below follows the same previous actor being defined as abstract.

 ```elixir
 defmodule SpawnSdkExample.Actors.AbstractActor do